 How can you clean your home without washing something dangerous down the drain, toilet, or sink?
 Good question: start by learning about the products you use and their alternatives.

 Examples of Common Household Hazardous Waste

 Cleaning supplies, such as window cleaners, drain cleaners, (any product containing bleach or ammonia)

 Paint thinners and paint removers

 Latex or oil based paints

-Always carefully read labels; anything that says “dangerous”, “warning”, or “hazardous” should be treated with the highest caution, so try to select products with none of these warning words.
-However, anything using the word “caution” is safer, because it means that the product is less toxic or nontoxic.
+Always carefully read labels.
+Anything that says “dangerous,” “warning,” or “hazardous” should be treated with the highest caution, so try to select products with none of these warning labels.
+However, anything using the word “caution” is safer, because it means that the product is less toxic or non-toxic.
 Read labels carefully, follow all safety precautions, and practice safe disposal.

 Common Terms for Hazardous Household Products

 Flammable: Can easily be set on fire or ignited.